rpchan44/githelper/README.md

 It's a survival wrapper toolkit for git to get around the complex git commands ! this was written specifically for git bash but can also be used in a real linux shell

 To use just copy this file to your home directory and rename the file to .bashrc and use source ~/.bashrc to take effect or re-open git bash

+Note: Please go to end of the line and replace REPO variable to reflect your main repository folder such as $HOME/desktop/myGIT/